-Cochlear Implants & MRI Compatibility
+Cochlear Implants and MRI

 Please seek advice from your medical practitioner or health professional about treatments for hearing loss.
 They will be able to advise on a suitable solution for the hearing loss condition.
 All products should be used only as directed by your medical practitioner or health professional.